electrode-samples/electrode-example-app-with-plugin-and-routes/README.md

 > Electrode example application

 ## Build With Us
 This Electrode example app is created by following our [Getting Started](https://electrode-io.github.io/docs/quick_guide.html): Quick Start and Intermediate Guide.
-We start with our out-the-box Electrode App generator, create and publish an awesome standalone component and add afdf custom Hapi server plugin, routes and CSS modules.
+We start with our out-the-box Electrode App generator, create and publish an awesome standalone component and add a custom Hapi server plugin, routes and CSS modules.

 ## Installation